taxipp/ipp-macro-series-parser/README.md

 Rename config.ini as config_local.ini, replacing None by the path to the folder in which you wish to store the data which will be downloaded.
 For example, the data downloaded with comptes_nationaux will be stored in a folder of your choice, which you should have indicated in cn_directory.

-Avoid accents in path and use '/' instead of backslash '\'.